microformats/php-mf2/README.md

 ### Security

-**Little to no filtering of content takes place in mf2\Parser, so treat it’s output as you would any untrusted data from the source of the parsed document**
+**Little to no filtering of content takes place in mf2\Parser, so treat its output as you would any untrusted data from the source of the parsed document**

 ## Parsing Behaviour